ramnezer/herodium-auto-security-system/README.md

 The purpose of this tool is to create auto-active-system against malware and malicious traffic for debian/ubuntu based distros.
-The project was based on a combination of several other open source projects (clamav,maltrail,apparmor) that will be managed by scripts in bash,python and systemd to create a one coordinated system.
+The project was based on a combination of several other open source projects (clamav,maltrail,apparmor and more) that will be managed by scripts in bash,python and systemd to create one coordinated and automatic system.

+you can also look at it as a Intrusion Prevention System

+#### For debian/ubuntu based distributions
+#### like mint,popos,linux-lite,*mx-linux,kali-linux and similar distrio

+#### Before we start the installation ...
+#### Explanation of the program

 Whereas in the past the use of antivirus on Linux-based distributions was unnecessary.